briankassouf/vault-kubernetes-demo/README.md

 ## Next Steps

-The first step in the guide is to [configure the Vault Kubernetes Auth Backend](1-configure-vault.md)
+The first step in the guide is to [configure a Kubernetes Service Account](1-configure-kubernetes.md)